Germany: Tesla sales plunge 59% in January – DW – 02/06/2025

 Tesla sales plummeted in Germany last month, official data shows, after billionaire Elon Musk vocally endorsed the far-right in the country.

-The German federal transport authority (KBA) said there were just 1,277 new Tesla vehicles registered in January, down nearly 60% from the previous year.
+The German federal transport authority (KBA) said there were just 1,277 new Tesla vehicles registered in January, down 59.5% from the previous year.

 Tesla sales plummet by 59.5% in Germany